ibeach/ibeach.github.io/_pages/hyperbolic.md

 </tr>
 </table>

 Regular tilings on any surface can be characterized by their Schlafli symbol (p,q), where p is the number of edges of each polygon and q is the number of polygons meeting at each vertex.
 Only some symbols admit tilings for a given surface, however.
 The below are regular tilings of the Poincare Disk model of hyperbolic space.

 {% include tiling_table.md %}

 {% include truncated_table.md %}

 Fuchsian groups of isometries also induce tilings, where each tile is a copy of the group's fundamental domain.
+The placement of the tiles is determined by the action of the group: each tile corresponds to the image of the original fundamental domain under a single group element.

 <table>
 <tr>